SMOLKEYS/cursed-turrets/README.md

 A turret that was suggested by QmelZ.
 Shoots backwards and freezes units.

 # Bullet Rainer/Bullethell
 Just simply rains a hella lotta bullets on the enemy.
+Also has a full on accurate variant.

 # The Experiment Turrets
 Immensely powerful turrets that can snipe down powerful units, send deadly shocks of power and more.